bisterix-studio/parley/README.md

 again to make Godot responsive again.
 Currently not sure why it happens, please submit an issue if you have any further data on this issue.

-## License
+## Licence

-Parley is 100% free and open-source, under the MIT license.
+Parley is 100% free and open-source, under the MIT licence.

 ## Contributions